F-Quasimo/CV_lib_Cmake_framework/README.md

 > ./ocvdemo

+P.S:
-P.S: Building opencv may take some time .. you could increase number of threads
+1. Building opencv may take some time ..
-> cmake --build build --target all -j12
+2. Anaconda may cause some conflict. please disable anaconda by:
+> conda deactivate </br>
+> mv \~/anaconda3/lib \~/anaconda3/lib_bck

  make sure the LD_LIBRARY_PATH is updated while running your exectable in the bin/ folder.